kushal7201/GDSC-FOSS/README.md

 - **Screenshot 2:** After the soft reset, showing the first commit and the unstaged changes.
 - **Screenshot 3:** After the final commit, displaying the updated commit history with the combined changes.

+Note: Plagiarism will be strictly checked.
+So please refrain from copying.
+Wishing you the best of luck with the task! 👍